Tonsillitis Treatment, Causes, Symptoms and Self Care Explained

 Introduction

-Tonsillitis is a common throat infection that affects people of all ages, particularly children and young adults.
-It occurs when the tonsils—two oval-shaped pads of tissue at the back of your throat—become infected by bacteria or viruses.
+Tonsillitis is a common throat illness that affects people of all ages, but it is especially common in children and young adults.
+It develops when bacteria or viruses infect the tonsils, which are two oval-shaped tissues in the back of your throat, become infected by bacteria or viruses.
 The result?
 A sore throat, difficulty swallowing, fever, and sometimes, ear pain or muffled voice.

 At PACE Hospitals Hyderabad, our ENT specialists offer advanced diagnostic and treatment options for tonsillitis, ranging from medical therapy to minimally invasive surgical removal (tonsillectomy) for chronic cases.